Russian Ground Forces: Crime and corruption in the ground forces

 The new Russian Ground Forces inherited an increasing crime problem from their Soviet predecessors.
 As draft resistance grew in the last years of the Soviet Union, the authorities tried to compensate by enlisting men with criminal records and who spoke little or no Russian.
 Crime rates soared, with the military procurator in Moscow in September 1990 reporting a 40-percent increase in crime over the previous six months, including a 41-percent rise in serious bodily injuries.
 Disappearances of weapons rose to rampant levels, especially in Eastern Europe and the Caucasus.

 Generals directing the withdrawals from Eastern Europe diverted arms, equipment, and foreign monies intended to build housing in Russia for the withdrawn troops.
-Several years later, the former commander in Germany, General Matvei Burlakov, and the Defence Minister, Pavel Grachev, had their involvement exposed.
+Several years later, the former commander in Germany, General Matvey Burlakov, and the Defence Minister, Pavel Grachev, had their involvement exposed.
 They were also accused of ordering the murder of reporter Dmitry Kholodov, who had been investigating the scandals.
 In December 1996, Defence Minister Igor Rodionov ordered the dismissal of the Commander of the Ground Forces, General Vladimir Semyonov, for activities incompatible with his position — reportedly his wife's business activities.

 A 1995 study by the U.S. Foreign Military Studies Office went as far as to say that the Armed Forces were "an institution increasingly defined by the high levels of military criminality and corruption embedded within it at every level."
 The FMSO noted that crime levels had always grown with social turbulence, such as the trauma Russia was passing through.
 The author identified four major types among the raft of criminality prevalent within the forces—weapons trafficking and the arms trade; business and commercial ventures; military crime beyond Russia's borders; and contract murder.
 Weapons disappearances began during the dissolution of the Union and has continued.
 Within units "rations are sold while soldiers grow hungry ... [while] fuel, spare parts, and equipment can be bought."
 Meanwhile, voyemkomats take bribes to arrange avoidance of service, or a more comfortable posting.

 Beyond the Russian frontier, drugs were smuggled across the Tajik border—supposedly being patrolled by Russian guards—by military aircraft, and a Russian senior officer, General Major Alexander Perelyakin, had been dismissed from his post with the United Nations peacekeeping force in Bosnia-Hercegovina (UNPROFOR), following continued complaints of smuggling, profiteering, and corruption.
 In terms of contract killings, beyond the Kholodov case, there have been widespread rumours that GRU Spetsnaz personnel have been moonlighting as mafiya hitmen.